MobilityData/awesome-transit/README.md

 - [Citylines.co](https://www.citylines.co) - A collaborative platform for mapping transit systems, with an emphasis on their historical evolution.
 - [Bikeshare Map](http://bikes.oobrien.com/) - Status of all worldwide bikeshare stations
 - [Bongo](http://ebongo.org) - Real-time Transit Tracking for Iowa City, Coralville and the University of Iowa.
 Combines three disparate transit systems into one UI.
-- [Brand New Subway](http://jpwright.net/subway/) - An interactive transportation planning game that lets players alter the NYC subway system to their heart's content.
 - [CityMapper Webapp](https://citymapper.com/nyc) - Really polished webapp with trip planner and route status for over 30 of cities.
 - [YourStop](http://yourstop.info) - Mobile friendly web app which consumes GTFS feeds and displays both live and scheduled trips for stops.
 Launched with MBTA, YRT/Viva and Maryland MTA.
 - [DC MetroHero](https://dcmetrohero.com) - Realtime vehicle position and arrivals and departure information for the Washington, D.C. region's WMATA Metrorail and Metrobus systems.
 WebApp, Android, and iOS apps avaliable.